 For the Ph.D., the student is required to complete a total of 72 points of approved courses of which at least 32 points must be completed in residence at NYU.
 Course work in related fields must be approved in advance by the director of graduate studies.
 The following 4-point courses are required of all students: Phonology I, LING-GA 1210, Syntax I, LING-GA 1310, Semantics I, LING-GA 1340, Sociolinguistics, LING-GA 1510.
-In addition all students are required to take 3 of the following 9 courses to satisfy the breadth requirement: Field Methods, LING-GA 0044, Introduction to Morphology at an Advanced Level, LING-GA 1029, Phonology II, LING-GA 1220, Historical Linguistics, LING-GA 1410, Syntax II, LING-GA 2310, Semantics II, LING-GA 2370, Linguistic Variation, LING-GA 2530, Neurolinguistics, LING-GA 2710, or an extra-departmental course, as specified below.
-At most one of these 9 courses may be used to satisfy both a breadth requirement and the student’s area requirement (see below).
-The extra-departmental course has to be a graduate introductory level course in a department other than Linguistics either at NYU or at a consortium partner university.
-Student must consult with their advisor in advance and obtain the permission of the Director of Graduate Studies if they wish to use the extra-departmental course to satisfy a breadth requirement.
+In addition all students are required to take 3 of the following 11 courses to satisfy the breadth requirement: Field Methods, LING-GA 0044, Introduction to Morphology at an Advanced Level, LING-GA 1029, Phonology II, LING-GA 1220, Computational Phonology, LING-GA 1230, Syntactic Theory and Analysis, LING-GA 2310, Semantics II, LING-GA 2370, Linguistic Variation, LING-GA 2530, Neurolinguistics, LING-GA 2710, Sociolinguistic Field Methods, LING-GA 2540, Acoustic Phonetics, LING-GA 2110, or an extra-departmental course, as specified below.
+At most one of these 11 courses may be used to satisfy both a breadth requirement and the student’s area requirement (see below).
+Students may satisfy a breadth requirement with another graduate introductory level course either in the Linguistics department, in another department at NYU, or at a consortium partner university.
+Students must consult with their advisor in advance and obtain the permission of the Director of Graduate Studies if they wish to use a course not on this list to satisfy a breadth requirement.

 The remaining 40 points of the coursework is fulfilled with electives.
 To qualify for full-time status, Ph.D. students enroll in courses according to the following schedule.
 First Year: fall, 12 points; spring, 12 points.
 Second Year: fall, 12 points; spring, 8 points.
 Third Year: fall, 8 points; spring, 8 points.
 Fourth Year: fall, 4 points; spring, 4 points.
 Fifth Year: 4 points.